All Episodes

 That's not taking place right now.

-And when you look at this bill, doesn't fully repeal Obamacare, doesn't lower premiums, and doesn't unite the party.
+And when you look at this bill, it doesn't fully repeal Obamacare, doesn't lower premiums, and doesn't unite the party.

 But we're trying to make this thing consistent with what we said.

-Okay, so you've had how many meetings with the president, both of you?
+Okay, so you've had how many meetings with the President, both of you?

-And and I can tell you that they are all uh i extremely engaged and willing to listen, but not only willing to listen, willing to make some concessions, and I think that that's ultimately where we get to is we find ways.
+And I can tell you that they are all extremely engaged and willing to listen, but not only willing to listen, willing to make some concessions.

-I can guarantee you there are not enough votes to pass it on the floor today as it stands, if it doesn't change, uh Sean and Will it get out of the budget committee on Thursday?
+I can guarantee you there are not enough votes to pass it on the floor today as it stands if it doesn't change, Sean.

-But that's a difference.
+But that's the difference.

-In fact, some members may have voted for it on on the committee, realizing that they wanted to continue to work and not slow the process down with the idea that they they still reserve the right to vote against it on the floor.
+In fact, some members may have voted for it on the committee, realizing that they wanted to continue to work and not slow the process down with the idea that they still reserve the right to vote against it on the floor.

-That's happened many times, but uh the real the real test will be on the floor of the House of Representatives.
+But the real test will be on the floor of the House of Representatives.

 That's our goal.